VidyaPuri/CanteenMenuInterface/README.md

 ORDERS

 Here we can look for orders by day, week or month.
 The displayed properties are Date, FirstName, LastName, MenuName and OrderStatusName
+TO-DO: Week and Month insert fields should be limited to (number of possible weeks and number of possible months/dropdown menu with months)